linux-immutability-tools/containers-wrapper/README.md

 Please refer to the library's [GoDoc](https://pkg.go.dev/github.com/linux-immutability-tools/containers-wrapper/pkg/cengine) for detailed documentation and examples.

+## Plans for the future

+- Support for remote container engines (socket, SSH, etc.)
+- Extend support to more functionalities
+- Add support for more container engines

 ## Contributing

 Contributions to Containers Wrapper are welcome!
 If you have bug reports, feature requests, or want to contribute code, please feel free to open an issue or submit a pull request.